9dots/9dots.io-pages/OiQXe4e.md

     	- Complex behaviors are made up of several simple behaviors.

 ## Explain - 15 minutes
 Teach students how to use the move steering block to accomplish a simple behavior.
-Students will follow along on the Move Steering handout.
+Students follow along on the Move Steering handout.

 1. In the Mindstorm EV3 software, to program the robot, drag blocks from the bottom bar and connect them to the start block that is on the screen.
 	- When using the EV3 software, a simple behavior is a single programming block.
-	- To program the Mindstorm Robot, students will use the same 3 simple behaviors; move straight, turn left, and turn right.
+	- To program the Mindstorm Robot, students use the same 3 simple behaviors; move straight, turn left, and turn right.
 	- The three behaviors that have been discussed are all achievable using the Move Steering block.
 ![](http://uploads.9dots.io/OiQbdRA_md.jpg)

-2. Students will fill in the 3 parts of the Move Steering block on their handout:
+2. Students fill in the 3 parts of the Move Steering block on their handout:
 	- *Turning:* Positive numbers turn right, Negative numbers turn left, and 0 means straight.
-	- *Power:* How fast the motor will spin.
+	- *Power:* How fast the motor spins.
 0 is the slowest; 100 is the fastest.
-	- *Duration:* How long the motor will turn on for in rotations.
+	- *Duration:* How long the motor turns on for in rotations.
 1 rotation is one full spin of the motor.
 ![](http://uploads.9dots.io/OiQc16D_md.jpg)

 3. To make a complex behavior, connect as many Move Steering blocks (simple behaviors) together as are required.

-4. On the handout, students will describe the behaviors for each move steering block.
+4. On the handout, students describe the behaviors for each move steering block.
 The finished answer should look like this:
 ![](http://uploads.9dots.io/OiQcewv_md.jpg)

 ## Elaborate - 20 minutes
-Show students the maze from the previous lesson to remind them of what their robot will need to navigate.
-Students will go begin programming their robot to complete the maze.
+Show students the maze from the previous lesson to remind them of what their robots needs to navigate.
+Students begin programming their robot to complete the maze.

 1. Demonstrate how to download a program to the robot.
 	- A how to on downloading programs to the EV3 can be found in the Wiki section of 9dots.io.